The name of the Association is the "Carshalton Beeches Residents' Association".

 Membership is limited to permanent adult residents in the area and new members are deemed to have joined on receipt of their first annual subscription

-The annual subscription is two pounds (£2) per household, payable upon joining and thereafter in April in every year and will entitle the member's household to participate in any of the activities
+The annual subscription is three pounds (£3) per household, payable upon joining and thereafter in April in every year and will entitle the member's household to participate in any of the

 A household's membership will lapse if their subscription falls more than 12 months in arrears.
 Each household may on written application to the Secretary receive a copy of the Constitution and Rules of the Association which are displayed on the Association's website.